 Jean-René Halde is a corporate director.
 He was most recently President and CEO of the Business Development Bank of Canada from 2005 until he retired in 2015.
-He held chief executive roles in a number of leading companies such as Metro-Richelieu Inc., Culinar Inc. and Livingston Group Inc. He is presently a director of TD Bank Group (where he also sits on the audit committee), Airbus Canada Management GP Inc., Chairman of École de Technologie Supérieure, a large engineering school, and an advisor or director to a number of private companies.
-Over the course of his long and distinguished career, Mr. Halde was Chairman of the Conference Board of Canada, the Montreal Heart Institute and the Grocery Products Manufacturers of Canada.
+He held chief executive roles in a number of leading companies such as Metro-Richelieu Inc., Culinar Inc. and Livingston Group Inc. He is presently a director of TD Bank Group (where he also sits on the audit committee), Airbus Canada Management GP Inc., Chairman of École de Technologie Supérieure, a large engineering school, and an advisor to a number of private companies.
+Mr. Halde was Chairman of the Conference Board of Canada, the Montreal Heart Institute and the Grocery Products Manufacturers of Canada.
 He served on the boards of a number of private companies, not-for-profit organizations, and public companies such as RONA, Provigo, Gaz Metropolitain and CCL Industries.
 Mr. Halde has a MBA from the Harvard Business School, and a MA in economics from the University of Western Ontario.
 He also holds the ICD.D. designation from the Institute of Corporate Directors.